 Pay attention to different areas for swimming, as the current can be quite strong.
 Dangerous areas are closed for your own protection.
-The policy here is swim at your own risk; no lifeguards are on duty, and boat patrols monitor the area for emergencies.
+The policy at this top beach in Cape Cod is swim at your own risk; no lifeguards are on duty, and boat patrols monitor the area for emergencies.
 A red flag flying means swimming is prohibited in all areas.

 While the shore is certainly scenic, this area is also all about the wildlife.
 A large seal population is regularly seen having fun in the waters and surrounding shores.
 There is a popular nature walk out to Monomoy Island, where birds are found in abundance.
 Seal tours are offered from the beach as well.